nuodb/nuodb-helm-charts/docs/HowToUpgrade.md

 ![NuoDB Deployment Example](../images/nuodb-deployment-example.png)

-This document focuses on upgrading NuoDB software and providing details on the upgrade mechanics specific to Kubernetes Deployments.
+This document describes the NuoDB software upgrade process and provides details on the upgrade mechanics specific to Kubernetes Deployments.

 For more information on upgrading a NuoDB database in a Physical or VMware Environments, refer to the official [NuoDB Documentation](https://doc.nuodb.com/nuodb/latest/deployment-models/physical-or-vmware-environments-with-nuodb-admin/installing-nuodb/upgrading-to-a-new-release/).
 The documentation in this repository expands on the product documentation and is specific to this Helm chart repository.